EdwinEngelbrethsen/in-graph-fullstack/README.md

 Here’s an overview of the folder structure.
 Each element is briefly described.

-    ├── public/    # contains the HTML file so you can tweak it, for example, to set the page title and other static files ├── src/               # the main container for your project │   │
+    ├── public/    # contains the HTML file so you can tweak it, for example, to set the page title and other static files ├── spec/    # contains the OpenAPI spec file you can use to build API ├── src/               # the main container for your project │   │
     │   ├── assets/          # images, icons, colors